dds-bridge/dds/README.md

 We have also compiled the code and/or had help from other contributors on the following systems.

 * Linux Ubuntu with g++ and with OpenMP multi-threading.
 * Mac OS 10.9 with g++ and with OpenMP multi-threading.
 Also with clang without multi-threading.
+Also with GCD multi-threading compiling with LLVM.

 Here the libraries are `.a` files, not DLLs.
-We might also make `.so` libraries in the future.
+There are also Makefiles for shared libraries available.

 Note that Apple stopped using g++ in Xcode a while back, DDS does compile using the clang compiler, but since DDS does not support pthreads multi-threading, DDS becomes single-threaded.
 To get OpenMP multi-threading you need to use the Homebrew installer and do: